 A personal checking account is useful for almost anyone who makes or manages money.
 Unlike savings accounts, they offer the ability to make unlimited transfers and withdrawals, making them ideal for making payments and everyday purchases.

-Discover Bank’s Checking Account offers cash back for purchases done using the account’s debit card.
+The Discover Cashback Debit Checking account offers cash back for purchases done using the account’s debit card.
 The cashback stands at 1% of eligible purchases of up to $3,000 every month.
-This means you can make up to $360 every year!
+This means you can earn up to $30 per month, or up to $360 every year! (see website for details)

 Withdrawals from the bank’s network, which includes over 60,000 ATMs, are free.
 You can use the bank’s ATM locator to find the ATMs nearest to you by entering your ZIP code.
 Discover also doesn’t charge any fees for using Zelle, which allows you to pay other people in a matter of minutes.

 The accompanying mobile banking app makes it easy to manage your account, allowing you to easily freeze the account debit card, locate fee-free ATMs and deposit checks, among other things.
 To keep your account secure while making access convenient, you can use touch or Face ID to log in.